Organizations

 Strategic Communication

-The TCU Ad Association is an organization looking to be a resource to all students in the fields of advertising, public relations, marketing and many more.
+Ad Association is an organization looking to be a resource to all students in the fields of advertising, public relations, marketing and many more.
 The Ad Association seeks to help students prepare for graduation by enhancing their resumes and interview skills, introducing them to professionals, giving students the ability to network, and teaching them about the jobs available in the trade.
-For more information about the Ad Association contact one of our faculty sponsors, Dr. Catherine Coleman and Dr. Penny Kwon, or visit the Ad Association website.

-Roxo is a student-run advertising and public relations agency at TCU in Fort Worth, Texas.
+Roxo is a student-run advertising and public relations agency.
 With guidance from TCU faculty, students provide a full menu of strategic communication services to businesses and nonprofits in the Dallas-Fort Worth region.
 Roxo empowers students to act as agency professionals who engineer fresh, strategic solutions for clients.
-Visit the Roxo website for more information and a work portfolio.